Collector-Experiments/flanker-task/README.md

 - accepted responses: which keyboard characters will be accepted as a response.
 There's no need for a space or comma between them.
 - correct_response: which keyboard character is the correct response for that trial

+# Licensing
-This code is free to use without restriction, with the same licensing intentions as Collector (https://github.com/some-open-solutions/collector):
+This code is free to use without restriction, with the same licensing intentions as Collector originally created by Mikey Garcia (https://github.com/gikeymarcia/Collector), currently developed by some open solutions (https://github.com/some-open-solutions/collector):

 Collector (Garcia, Kornell, Kerr, Blake & Haffey)
 A program for running experiments on the web